Kabrita Infant Formula Review & Analysis

 The European Union (EU) has stringent farming and food standards that apply to infant formulas, including restrictions on the use of antibiotics or hormones in the goats, and pesticides on the crops that are used to feed the goats.

-If you check out the Kabrita website, you will find inspiring stories about the goat farmers that provide goat milk for use in Kabrita formulas.
+If you check out the Kabrita website, you will find inspiring stories about the goat farmers who provide goat milk for use in Kabrita formulas.

 All Kabrita infant and toddler formulas use very simple ingredients, without any added fillers.